k8snetworkplumbingwg/multus-dynamic-networks-controller/README.md

 change (adding / removing network selection elements), it will invoke the corresponding delegate effectively adding (or removing) a network interface to a running pod.

+The controller provides a reconciliation loop between the desired state (the network selection elements), and the current state (the network status); in order for it to work, all the attachments featured in the desired state **must** feature interface names.
+If they don't, the user should patch up the pod's network selection elements, adding it the name of the interface for each respective attachment.

 Please refer to the
 [multus-cni docs](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/quickstart.md#creating-a-pod-that-attaches-an-additional-interface)
 for more information on how additional interfaces are added to a pod.